redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_DictDelC(RedisModuleDict *d, void *key, size_t keylen, void *oldval);

-Remove the specified key from the dictionary, returning `REDISMODULE_OK` if the key was found and delted, or `REDISMODULE_ERR` if instead there was no such key in the dictionary.
+Remove the specified key from the dictionary, returning `REDISMODULE_OK` if the key was found and deleted, or `REDISMODULE_ERR` if instead there was no such key in the dictionary.
 When the operation is successful, if 'oldval' is not NULL, then '*oldval' is set to the value stored at the key before it was deleted.
 Using this feature it is possible to get